MaDHouSe79/mh-cashasitem/update.md

 # This is for exsisted users
 - if you already have cashasitem installed you don't need to download it again.
-- jusy fallow the sapt below
+- jusy fallow the staps below

 # NEW SERVER TRIGGER
 - you can change this triggers for more protection.